konbraphat51/konbraphat51/README.md

-# Konbraphat51
+# Konbraphat51 v2025.4.1
 23 years old.
 12 years developer.
-* First year in master's degree program in [Graduate School of Interdisciplinary Information Studies, The University of Tokyo](https://www.iii.u-tokyo.ac.jp/)
+* Second year in master's degree program in [Graduate School of Interdisciplinary Information Studies, The University of Tokyo](https://www.iii.u-tokyo.ac.jp/)
 * B.Eng. from [Faculty of Engineering](https://www.t.u-tokyo.ac.jp/), the University of Tokyo
 * B.A. of Psychology from [National Institution for Academic Degrees and Quality Enhancement of Higher Education](https://www.niad.ac.jp/)
 * Game engineering / psychology / research